lauragates1214/computer-science-fundamentals-c/README.md

 - counts number of letters, words and sentences in the text
 - prints relevant grade reading level.
 <br><br>
+I also wrote Readability in Python (see repository for Python labs and problem sets from Harvard CS50).

 **Problem Set 2: Substitution**<br>
 *Encrypts messages using a substitution cipher*